JChristensen/Timezone/README.md

   ```
 - Plug your micropython device into your computer.
 - Deploy the library
   this command assumes your device appears as `/dev/ttyACM0`.
-If not, modify the `Pipfile` to match your devices path.
   ```
-  pipenv run deploy
+  pipenv run deploy /dev/ttyACM0
   ```
 - Try it out
   ```